Our sponsors become cosponsors and donations will be used to purchase food to your sponsored child.

 Many sponsors participate in their company's Matching Gift Program.
 Matching Gift Programs enable employers to double, triple and sometimes quadruple their employee's charitable contributions.
 Simply contact your human resources department and ask if your company has a Matching Gift Program for public charities.

-Although Child Foundation's main goal is to help children to go to school, in some special cases it provides other humanitarian aids to help children in need.
-Child Foundation has been very active when deadly earthquakes stroked Afghanistan, Haiti, Iran, Japan, Pakistan, and Turkey by collecting donations which resulted in building schools in Haiti and Iran, and transferring assistance in other countries.
-Our Afghanistan office constantly organizes blood drives to help children with thalassemia and provides free rides for their blood transfusions.
-We also fundraise for children who need expensive surgeries that they cannot afford.
+Although Child Foundation's main goal is to help children stay in school, we do provide humanitarian aid to help children and their families when there is an urgent need.
+Child Foundation was very active when deadly earthquakes hit Afghanistan, Haiti, Japan, Pakistan, and Turkey and collected both in-kind and cash donations to help rebuild the countries.
+Our Afghanistan office regularly organizes blood drives to help children with thalassemia and provides free rides for their blood transfusions.
+We also fundraise for children who need to undergo expensive surgeries or treatments that they cannot afford.

-There are many ways that you can help Child Foundation to assist children in need.
+There are many ways that you can help Child Foundation assist children in need.

-- Sponsor a child: Just go to our Sponsor page and choose one or more children to help.
+Sponsor a child: Go to our Sponsor page and choose one or more children to help.

-- Donate: You can visit our one-time-donation page and choose any of our humanitarian projects in which you are interested and help launch or continue that program through your generosity.
+Donate: You can visit our one-time donation page and choose any of our humanitarian projects in which you are interested in, and help launch or continue that program through your generosity.

-- Spread the Word: Talk to your friends and family about Child Foundation's humanitarian activities and share with them your own experience.
-If you need additional copies of our annual magazine, annual report, or just a list of our children waiting to be sponsored, please contact us and we will send them to you
+Spread the Word: Talk to your friends and family about Child Foundation's humanitarian activities and share your own experience with them.
+If you need additional copies of our annual magazine, annual report, or just a list of our children waiting to be sponsored, please contact us and we will send them to you.

-- Follow us: We are on Facebook, Twitter, LinkedIn, and Instagram.
-You can follow us on our social media outlets or just send us your e-mail and we will send you our monthly newsletter.
+Follow us: We are on Facebook, Twitter, LinkedIn, and Instagram.
+You can follow us on our social media outlets or just send us your e-mail and we will send you our bi-monthly newsletter.